Image Protection for Robust Cropping Localization and Recovery: Experiments

 \textbf{Quality of the protected images.} Fig.~\ref{image_main_results} showcases four experimental results of CLR-Net on cropping localization and image recovery.
-We can observe that the quality of $\mathbf{I}_{\emph{prt}}$ is satisfactory with the difference between $\mathbf{I}_{\emph{prt}}$ and $\mathbf{I}$ almost imperceptible.
-A closer look at the augmented difference indicates that the information of the entire image is encoded in the higher-bands, with the introduced perturbation evenly scattered.
-We have conducted more embedding experiments and the results show that more perturbation is required for textured image datasets.
-For example, for ordinary datasets like MS-COCO, the average PSNR and SSIM are respectively 33.51dB.
-UCID contains way more textured images, and the PSNR and SSIM slightly drop to 32.96dB and 0.955.
+We can observe that the quality of $\mathbf{X}$ is satisfactory with the difference between $\mathbf{X}$ and $\mathbf{I}$ almost imperceptible.
+We have conducted quantitative embedding experiments on different datasets.
+The averaged PSNR and SSIM between $\mathbf{I}$ and $\mathbf{X}$ is respectively 32.67dB/ 0.933 on COCO, 33.01dB/ 0.937 on ImageNet, and 33.13dB/ 0.940 on Flicker.

-\textbf{Average performance.} Fig.~\ref{image_main_results} further shows the results of cropping localization and image recovery.
-The tests are made by the volunteers with different cropping rate and image processing attacks.
-We can observe that the original images are recovered even with Gaussian blur and ${r}_{c}=0.433$.
+\textbf{Performance \greenmarker{of cropping localization and recovery.}} Fig.~\ref{image_main_results} further shows the results of cropping localization and image recovery.
+We can observe that the original images are recovered even with the median blurring attack and a medium-sized cropping mask.
 The average PSNR between $\mathbf{I}$ and $\hat{\mathbf{I}}$ in these cases is 26.73dB with SSIM 0.843.
-The cropping localization is accurate, with average F1 score close to 0.95.
-Though it is not possible to predict a perfect $\hat{\mathbf{M}}$, CLR-Net learns to adapt to the trivial drift.
-Besides, though some details of the cropped-out contents are lost, the fidelity of the recovered contents are high in that CLR-Net does not produce them by hallucination.

-We have conducted more experiments over the test set under different cropping rate and benign attacks.
+The cropping localization is accurate, with the average F1 score close to 0.95.
+We have conducted more experiments over the test set under different \greenmarker{survival rate} and benign attacks.
 The average performances are reported in Table~\ref{table_comparison}.
-As a clarification, ``Scaling 150\%" is that after cropping, the attacker upscales the cropped image where the scaling factor is 1.5.
-We see that heavier attack or a larger cropping rate lower the performance of both cropping localization and recovery.
-For image recovery, the average PSNRs range from 23dB to 30dB.
-The average SSIMs are generally above 0.8, which is enough to provide a satisfying and trust-worthy recovery result.
-The F1 scores are generally above 0.9, which indicates cropping localization is easier than image recovery.
+For image recovery, the average SSIMs are generally above 0.8, which can provide satisfying and trustworthy recovery results.
+Table~\ref{table_comparison} also reports quantitative results on untrained attacks, where the performance gaps between trained and untrained attacks are acceptable.